-A. Executed by Individuals:
+A. Performed by Individuals:

-- Tumbling and Aerial Street Style Skills are allowed, but not required, with the following limitations: - 1.
-Inverted Skills: - a.
+Tumbling and Aerial Street Style Skills are allowed, but not required, with the following limitations:

+- 1. Inverted Skills: - a.
 Non-airborne skills are allowed.
 (Example: Headstand). - b.
-Airborne inverted skills with hand support are not allowed while holding poms. - 2.
+Airborne inverted skills with hand support are not allowed while holding poms and / or articles of clothing (e.g. used for choreography purposes). - 2.
 Skills with hip over head rotation: - a.
 That include hand support must use hand(s) free of any materials in supporting hand(s) for the skill.
 (Exception: forward rolls and backward rolls are allowed.) - b.
 Non-airborne skills are allowed. - c.
 Airborne skills with hand support are allowed provided they are limited to 2 consecutive hip over head rotation skills. - d.
 Airborne skills without hand support are allowed provided the following: - i.
 Involves no more than 1 twisting transition. - ii.
 Does not connect to another skill that is airborne with hip-over-head rotation without hand support. - iii.
 Are / is limited to 2 consecutive hip over head rotation skill(s). - 3.
 Simultaneous tumbling over or under another athlete that includes hip over head rotation by both athletes is not allowed. - 4.
-Only drops to the shoulder, back or seat are permitted provided that the height of the airborne individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
-Landing in a push-up position onto the performance surface from a jump where the legs swing from the front of the body to behind the body in the landing is not allowed.
+Only drops to the shoulder, back or seat are permitted provided that the height of the airborne skill does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
+Landing in a push-up position onto the performance surface from a jump where the legs swing from the front of the body to behind the body in the landing is not allowed while holding poms and / or articles of clothing in supporting hands.

-B. Executed by Groups and Pairs:
+B. Performed by Groups and Pairs: